diegopoza/guest-writer/articles/section-c.markdown

 }
 ```

-Later in the article, the `/lib/rebloc/state/app_state.dart` file will be modified to hold newly added states.
+Later in the article, the `AppState` class will be modified to hold newly added states.

-In ReBLOC, a store is required to hold the application state, and blocs which contain logic implementations.
-The store is then passed down the widget tree by using a `StoreProvider` widget to make the states and blocs accessible to all parts of the app.
+In ReBLOC, making the states and blocs accessible to all parts of the app is achieved by passing the store down the widget tree using a `StoreProvider` widget.

-Before creating your store, create a `LoginBloc` in the file `/lib/rebloc/bloc/auth_bloc.dart` by extending the `SimpleBloc` class provided by the `rebloc` package, and override the `middleware()` and `reducers()` functions as seen below:
+Before creating your store, create a class `LoginBloc` in the file `/lib/rebloc/bloc/auth_bloc.dart` by extending the `SimpleBloc` class provided by the `rebloc` package, and override the `middleware()` and `reducer()` functions as seen in the snippet below:

 ```dart
 import 'dart:async';